 Pin any decorative trim or ribbon to the bottom of your “window” while at the same time pinning the dowel pocket on the back.
 Carefully stitch your trim down, using two rows of stitching about 3/4” apart.
 You will tackle two birds with one stone doing this:

-Next, attach some ribbon 3” from the top of your “window” on both sides.
-This will hold your curtains open.
+Next, attach some ribbon 3” from the top of your “window” on both sides for tie backs.
+These ties will hold your curtains open.
 I suggest using Velcro on your ribbon for little kids, but I didn’t have any on hand!

-Place a café curtain rod in your top pocket, and a 1/4” dowel in your dowel pocket (you might want to trim a tiny bit of your dowel, I think I will), and hang that doorway theatre up!
+Place a café curtain compression rod in your top pocket, and a 1/4” dowel in your dowel pocket (you might want to trim a tiny bit of your dowel, I think I will), and hang that doorway theatre up!
+The dowel rod will help the hang and give it a taut appearance.

 You have now created a fun place for kids’ imaginations.